Meet the horses

 In 2017 we had a few issues that put paid to our eventing that year after a couple of runs at Novice.
 I fell and broke my elbow and she had a short bout of colic.
 Thankfully we both recovered and in 2018 have gone over and above what we planned!
-Completed CCI1* at Blair International, Completed several BE intermediates and even an ADVANCED!!
+Completed CCI1* (now called 2*) at Blair International, Completed several BE intermediates and even an ADVANCED!!
 How amazing is that!
 She has been brilliant!
-In 2019 after we completed a couple of Intermediates I had been aiming for the CCI3* but sadly due to a field injury it was no meant to be, Dwina injured her collateral ligament in her foot and had to have some time off.
+In 2019 after we completed a couple of Intermediates I had been aiming for the CCI3* but sadly due to a field injury it was not meant to be, Dwina injured her collateral ligament in her foot and had to have some time off.
 We did try once to get her in foal by AI but she didn't take.
 For 2020 we are just going to see what it brings, no pressure at all but if she returns to fitness then maybe a couple of novice runs might be in order, if not, then maybe babies for her.
 I'm not making any solid plans at the moment.
 She will never be sold, so we will just wait and see.

 Otherwise known as Handsome Harry.
 He is my sisters homebred boy out of her Grade A showjumping mare Ingrid, by the super stallion Hollywood.

 Harry arrived in Oct 2019 and we hope to be out and about in 2020 having a go at Eventing!
 Do follow us for regular updates on our outings.